 The council does not provide travel assistance to those who do not attend the nearest suitable qualifying school.
 For details please review the policy.

 Assistance in future years

-Continuing assistance with home to school transport cannot be guaranteed in future years.
-Transport is reviewed on an annual basis.
+Continuing assistance with home to school/college travel cannot be guaranteed in future years.
+You must apply each year travel assistance is required.

-If a parent or carer is dissatisfied with the outcome of the application there is an appeals process outlined in the policy.
+If a parent or guardian is dissatisfied with the outcome of the application an appeal can be made.

 This travel card allows free travel across London and on buses nationwide for disabled people.

 The application will ask you to upload copies of various documents but you will also need to bring in the originals for inspection at the PASC.

 Lost, stolen or damaged Freedom Pass

 If your Freedom Pass has been lost, stolen or damaged, you will need to report this to the London Council.

 There is a £10 charge for replacing a card.